Consensys/ethereum-developer-tools-list/README.md

 * [Aragon CLI](https://hack.aragon.org/docs/cli-usage.html) - The Aragon CLI is used to create and develop Aragon apps
 * [ColonyJS](https://github.com/JoinColony/colonyJS) - JavaScript client that provides an API for interacting with the Colony Network smart contracts.
 * [ArcJS](https://github.com/daostack/arc.js) - Library that facilitates javascript application access to the DAOstack Arc ethereum smart contracts.
+* [Arkane Connect](https://docs.arkane.network/pages/connect-js.html) - JavaScript client that provides an API for interacting with Arkane Network, a wallet provider for building user-friendly dapps.

 #### Ethereum ABI (Application Binary Interface) tools
 * [ABI decoder](https://github.com/ConsenSys/abi-decoder) - library for decoding data params and events from Ethereum transactions